evanw/esbuild/README.md

 # esbuild

 This is a JavaScript bundler and minifier.
-It packages up JavaScript code for distribution on the web.
+It packages up JavaScript and TypeScript code for distribution on the web.

 ## Why?